gh-unit/gh-unit/README.md

 	- Add a direct dependency, and select your project.
 (This will cause your application or framework to build before the test target.)
 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)
+- By default, the Tests-Info.plist file includes `MainWindow` for `Main nib file base name`.
+You should clear this field.
 - (Optional) Install Makefile (see instructions below)

 ### Installing in your project